 *Note: For better success, do not pollinate your brugmansia in the hot days of summer.
 The pods will most likely fall off, or they will not even take.
 Try a fall or spring pollinating time instead.
 Spring pollinations will ripen the quickest, sometimes in as little as 3 months, but most likely 6.
 Fall pollinations can take longer.

-When you get serious about pollination, purchasing pollination bags with drawstrings (usually made of a material such as organza) will help you keep your unopened blooms from getting kissed by those bees and butterflies before you can get there.
+When you get serious about pollination, purchasing pollination, or Organza bags with drawstrings will help you keep your unopened blooms from getting kissed by those bees and butterflies before you can get there.
 Here is a link to a source for them and many other hybridizing supplies: Brugmansia Growers International Hybridizing and Pollination Supplies.